 Pest description and crop damage All adult mites are small, usually only about 0.02 inch long and have eight legs.
-The various apple-infesting species vary in appearance as follows:
+The various apricot-infesting species vary in appearance as follows:

 European red mite: Adults are globular, reddish with white spines.
 Immature mites are similar in appearance, only smaller.
 Eggs are red and globular.

-Twospotted or McDaniel mite: Adults are yellowish-brown, about 0.02 inch long.
+Twospotted and McDaniel mite: Adults are yellowish-brown, about 0.02 inch long.
 Twospotted mites have two dark spots on the body, while McDaniel mites have four.
 Immature mites are similar in appearance, only smaller.
 Eggs are round and translucent to opaque.

 Yellow spider mite: Adult females are pale yellow to white with 2 or 3 dark, rectangular markings on each side of the abdomen.
 Immature mites are similar in appearance to the twospotted spider mite, but have more of a yellowish color.
 Eggs are clear and spherical.

 These spider mites damage tissues by puncturing individual plant cells, then sucking the contents out of the cell.
 The damage appears as small yellow-white spots on the upper leaf surface.
 In heavy infestations, the spots coalesce and the leaf yellows or bronzes.